kdawes/node-stockfighter/README.md

 https://starfighter.readme.io/

-# Status : first cut
+# Status : I beat the game with this library